munhyunsu/WallpaperManager/README.md

   - It keep network bandwith for the server and prevent block of server.
 - (Optimization) Remove unsed code (commented already) in manager\_cli.py
 - (Optimization) The code about the load ban database is utilized in utils.py.
+- (Optimization) The load database function is unified at utils.py

 ### 171103: 1.1.2
 - (Bugfix) Exception handling